werf/werf/docs/pages/guides/deploy_into_kubernetes.md

  * Installed [Multiwerf](https://github.com/flant/multiwerf) on the host system.

  * Installed `kubectl` on a host machine configured to access your kubernetes cluster (<https://kubernetes.io/docs/tasks/tools/install-kubectl/>).

- * Minimal knowledge of `helm` and its concepts required (such as chart, templates, release etc.).
-Helm documentation is available here: <https://docs.helm.sh>.

 **NOTICE** In the following steps we will use `:minikube` as `REPO` argument of werf commands.
 If you are using own kubernetes and docker-registry installation, specify your own `REPO` address instead of `:minikube`.